CosmoLike/cocoa/README.md

 (**warning**) There isn't permanent storage outside `/home/whovian/host/`.
 Be aware of this fact to not lose any work

-(**expert**) Most HPC systems don't allow users to run docker containers via the standard [docker engine](https://docs.docker.com/engine/) for [security reasons](https://www.reddit.com/r/docker/comments/7y2yp2/why_is_singularity_used_as_opposed_to_docker_in/?utm_source=share&utm_medium=web2x&context=3).
+(**expert**) Most HPC systems don't allow users to run the [docker engine](https://docs.docker.com/engine/).
 There is, however, an alternative engine called [Singularity](https://sylabs.io/guides/3.6/user-guide/index.html) that is in compliance with most HPC requirements.
-The [Singularity](https://sylabs.io/guides/3.6/user-guide/index.html) engine installation requires administrative privileges, but many HPC enviroments have already adopted it.
+The [Singularity](https://sylabs.io/guides/3.6/user-guide/index.html) installation requires administrative privileges, but many HPC enviroments have already adopted it.
 To run docker images with Singularity, go to the folder you want to store the image and type:

     $ singularity build whovian-cosmo docker://vivianmiranda/whovian-cosmo